 People's Postcode Lottery manages lotteries promoted by different charities and good causes.
-Since 2005, players of People's Postcode Lottery have raised over £416 million for thousands of charities and good causes.
-This funding is making a difference.
-It's transforming lives and communities in Britain and beyond.
+Players have raised £474 Million for 6,500 charities and good causes since 2005.
+This funding is transforming lives and communities in Britain and beyond.

 Fundraising by charity lotteries has been the only type to have limits placed on it by law.
 Since 2005 the maximum amount that charity lotteries can raise each year has stood at £10 million.
 Although the Government has recognised the importance of charity lotteries in the giving landscape.

 A position which was further evidenced, with the Government publishing its decision on charity lottery reform and to increase the maximum amount that charity lotteries can raise each year for charities and good causes to £50 million.

 It follows a long-running campaign by People's Postcode Lottery, which was supported by over 85 leading charities.

 In the announcement, the Minister for Sport and Civil Society, Mims Davies, indicated that the limits could be raised to £100 million.
 This is subject to certain transparency conditions being met by the charity lottery sector.

 Outdated limits mean charities and good causes, big and small, have missed out on funding.
 In the past two years, small and local charities have lost out on £45 million worth of funding due to current charity lottery laws.
 Source: Small Change: how charity lottery limits impact on small charities (PDF, 3MB)